JustWhiteGit/magical_mystery_tour/README.md

 ### Strategy

-The aim was to create a site with an exciting interface with exagerrated colour and psychedelic content to compliment one of the bands most iconic periods in their history.
+The aim was to create a site with an exciting interface with exagerrated colour and psychedelic content to compliment one of the bands most iconic eras.
 Images, typography and styling has been presented to reinforce Beatles nostalgia.

 ### Scope